Fierce fighting rages in Ukraine's Kharkiv region as Russia touts gains

 Kyiv officials have repeatedly said they do not believe Russia has the forces available to capture the city of Kharkiv.

-In a statement, President Volodymyr Zelenskiy urged Kyiv's Western allies to speed up the supply of weapons they had pledged.
+In a statement, President Zelensky urged Kyiv’s Western allies to speed up the supply of weapons they had pledged.

 “It is important that partners support our soldiers and Ukrainian stability with timely supplies.
 Really timely.
 The package that really helps is the weapons brought to Ukraine, not just the ones announced,” he said.
 REUTERS